avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 sSi6
 -----END CERTIFICATE-----
 ```
-Otherwise, for use with Azure copy/paste the contents of this signed Root CA Certificate from [DigiCert Assured ID Root G2](https://cacerts.digicert.com/DigiCertAssuredIDRootG2.crt.pem) into the terminal and hit `Enter`.
+Otherwise, for use with Azure copy/paste the contents of this signed Root CA Certificate from [DigiCert GLobal Root G2](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem) into the terminal and hit `Enter`.
 ```
 -----BEGIN CERTIFICATE-----
 MIIDjjCCAnagAwIBAgIQAzrx5qcRqaC7KGSxHQn65TANBgkqhkiG9w0BAQsFADBh